 Irish Guide Dogs for the Blind is proud to be a member of VISPA (Vision Impaired Service Providers Alliance), which includes Fighting Blindness, Irish Guide Dogs for the Blind, NCBI (National Council for the Blind of Ireland) and ChildVision the National Education Centre for Blind Children (formerly St. Joseph’s Centre for the Visually Impaired).

-Irish Guide Dogs for the Blind is also a member of:
+Irish Guide Dogs for the Blind is also a member of The International Guide Dog Federation.

 We are also a member of the Charities Institute of Ireland.